SSH-ORG/signal/README.md

 #### Still in progress:
 - Email feature integration
-- AI feature accuracy
+- AI feature success

 #### Limitations
-- AI feature is still in demo mode (please share feedback on our form: [paste-link-here])
+- AI feature is still in demo mode (please share feedback: https://forms.gle/w5ZB37N6FFe9ScVp9)
 - Google has not approved our app so we are using a demo version, only approved test users (manually added) can sign in with Google.
 Please email Syed: *xayanmay@gmail.com* for approval.

 ### License